mtrossbach/noah-mqtt/README.md

 The application features Home Assistant auto-discovery, allowing your NOAH devices to be automatically recognized and integrated with Home Assistant via the MQTT integration.

 # ![HomeAssistant screenshot](/assets/ha-screenshot.png)

+🌟 If you find my project helpful, please consider giving me a star on GitHub!
+Your support motivates me to improve and delve deeper into enhancing the project.
+Thank you!

 ---